-During the fiscal year ended July 31, 2016, the Company recorded income tax expense of approximately \$5.4 million compared to income tax expense of \$2.3 million, for the prior fiscal year.
-For the fiscal years ended July 31, 2016 and 2015, the Company was profitable in certain jurisdictions where the Company operates, resulting in an income tax expense using the enacted tax rates in those jurisdictions.
+During the fiscal year ended July 31, 2017, the Company recorded income tax expense of approximately \$2.7 million compared to income tax expense of \$5.4 million, for the prior fiscal year.
+For the fiscal years ended July 31, 2017 and 2016, the Company was profitable in certain jurisdictions where the Company operates, resulting in an income tax expense using the enacted tax rates in those jurisdictions.
 We provide a valuation allowance against deferred tax assets that in our estimation are not more likely than not to be realized.
-During fiscal year 2016, we provided valuation allowances totaling \$10.3 million primarily related to our operations in the Netherlands.
-This increase in the valuation allowance increased the income tax expense by approximately \$2.7 million.
+During the year ended July 31, 2017, we provided valuation allowances totaling \$11.0 million primarily related to our operations in the United States.

 The Company provides for income tax expense related to federal, state, and foreign income taxes.
-For the fiscal year ended July 31, 2016, the Company's taxable income for certain foreign locations was offset by net operating loss carryovers from prior years, and the Company calculated a taxable loss in the U.S. For the fiscal year ended July 31, 2015, the Company's taxable income for certain foreign locations was offset by net operating loss carryovers from prior years, and the Company calculated a taxable loss in the U.S. The Company continues to maintain a full valuation allowance against its deferred tax asset in the U.S. and certain of its foreign subsidiaries due to the uncertainty of realizing such benefits.
+For the fiscal year ended July 31, 2017, the Company's taxable income for certain foreign locations was offset by net operating loss carryovers from prior years, and the Company calculated a taxable loss in the U.S. For the fiscal year ended July 31, 2016, the Company's taxable income for certain foreign locations was offset by net operating loss carryovers from prior years, and the Company calculated a taxable loss in the U.S. The Company calculated a taxable loss in the U.S. The Company continues to maintain a full valuation allowance against its deferred tax asset in the U.S. and certain of its foreign subsidiaries due to the uncertainty of realizing such benefits..